yfyuan01/Summaryboost/Rebuttal.md

 **We thank the reviewer again for the suggestions.
 We will add more elaborations and experimental results concerning the problems discussed.
-We sincerely hope the reviewer can consider these revisions during the rebuttal phase and kindly reassess the overall scoren.**
+We sincerely hope the reviewer can kindly reassess the score if he/she finds our response helpful.**

 **Response to Reviewer4**